 While the show took place, HMS Host, managers of the service plazas, sold hot dogs and Coca-Cola products for the price of what they cost in 1940.
 The Turnpike Commission sold 75th Anniversary memorabilia, including a hard-cover picture book detailing the history of the highway.
 I even had a chance to meet a fan of the site since its America Online days, Ron Breisch.

 The PTC’s “belt-tightening” in recent years led to them not printing a map.
-It is evident by looking at this one as it is much smaller than its 2004 ancestor.
-The reason for this change is summed up in a note below the legend:
+It is evident by looking at this one, as it is much smaller than its 2004 ancestor.
+The reason for this change is in a note below the legend:

 The main map of Pennsylvania features images of postcards of the Turnpike at the top of the map.
 A mention of the 70 years of the Turnpike is in the corner, the milestone celebrated the year before.
 One change I like is that the background of the border states are not pink or purple as they were on the 2004 map.